eljost/pysisyphus/docs/calculators.rst

 ***********

 Exploring potential energy surfaces (PESs) requires calculation of energies and its derivatives (gradients, Hessian matrices).

-Pysisyphus implements various analytical 2d potentials for testing purposes, as they allow fast evaluations.
+For testing purposes and method development, pysisyphus implements various analytical 2d potentials, as they allow fast evaluations of the aforementioned quantities.
 Actual (production) calculations are carried out by wrapping existing quantum chemistry codes (ORCA, TURBOMOLE, Gaussian etc.) and delegating the required calculations to them.
-Pysisyphus generates all necessary inputs, exectes the code and parses the outputs for the required quantities.
+Pysisyphus generates all necessary inputs, executes the QC code and parses their output for the requested quantities.

-Furthermore pysisyphus provides several "meta"-calculators which wrap other calculators to modify calculated energies and forces.
+Furthermore pysisyphus provides several "meta"-calculators which wrap other (actual) calculators, to modify calculated energies and forces.
 Examples for this are the `Dimer`_ calculator, used for carrying out transition state searches or the `ONIOM`_ calculator, allowing  multi-level calculations comprising different levels of theory.